 • Slip and Fall Accidents: Property owners have a legal obligation to maintain safe premises.
 If someone is injured due to unsafe conditions, such as a wet floor or uneven pavement, they may have a valid personal injury claim.

 • Medical Malpractice: When a healthcare provider fails to meet the standard of care, resulting in injury or harm to a patient, it can lead to a medical malpractice claim.
+A Portland medical malpractice attorney can help you navigate legal complexities and secure the compensation you need to move forward.

 • Workplace Injuries: Injuries that occur on the job may result in a workers’ compensation claim, but in some cases, a third-party personal injury claim may also be applicable.